cs3org/OCM-API/IETF-OCM-MLS.md

 proposal only, and the resigning admin's own client MAY commit it.
 Removing an admin's membership is constrained by MLS: a Commit that removes its own committer is invalid ([RFC9420] Section 12.2).
-A Commit that removes some but not all of an admin's leaves MAY be committed by one of that admin's remaining clients, but a Commit that removes an admin's last leaf is necessarily committed by an admin client of a different admin.
+A Commit that removes an admin's single leaf is therefore necessarily committed by an admin client of a different admin.

 ### Group OCM Address and Admin Set {#admin-set}